Secure-Platforms-Lab-W-M/MASC/readme.md

 2. Open the cloned repository, go to `masc-core` directory, and run  `gradlew shadowJar` to create a JAR file for MASC.
 The output JAR can be found at `masc-core > app > build > libs > masc-<version>.jar`.
 The current version is 2.0.
 3. Test run with `java -jar masc-2.0.jar`.
 If you see the message "No properties file supplied", it means MASC has been successfully built.

-**Note:** We noticed that there is a bug in the build process due to which the exhaustive scope may not work as intended for mutating source code when using the jar file.
-For now, we recommend using MASC from source, i.e., running it through an IDE and passting it runtime arguments until we fix this.

-MASC is run by specifying the parameters in a text-based configuration (`.properties`) file, consisting of multiple `key = value` pairs.
+MASC is run by specifying the parameters in a text-based configuration (`.properties`) file consisting of multiple `key = value` pairs.
 Some keys are required, whereas the others are optional.
-Since there can be several combinations of keys, to simplify the familiarization, we will use the following sample configuration file to run MASC.
+Since there can be several combination keys, we will use the following sample configuration file to simplify the familiarization to run MASC.

 ```
 mutantGeneration = true